0z-cloud/vx/.Vx-SPECIFICATION/Vx.README/FIRST_MEET_WITH_VX_NOTE_TO_EXPLAIN_THE_SERVICE.md

     V.      FULL COVERAGE QUALITY ASSURANCE :) -

                 ```
-                Stay that for QA team...to explain...may be no need?
+                Stay that for the QA team...to explain...maybe no need?
                 QA?
-What you say?
+What do you say?

-                Really magic step, which control your GitFlow Work proccesses and not can do be able to pass any bad builded source to your live systems.
+                Really magic step, which controls your GitFlow Work processes and not can do be able to pass any badly built source to your live systems.

                 CALLED: 'QA!
 QA!
 QA!'
                 PLACED: 'Step five, but you can do your arrange'